 If you are seriously considering a cast iron bathtub for your home, you might have some other questions besides “what does it weigh?”.
 Here are answers to the most common questions about cast iron bathtubs.

 Can cast iron bathtubs be painted?
-Since cast iron bathtubs are so durable and long lasting, you might find yourself in a situation where you’re inheriting or buying an old tub that could use some sprucing.
-If the external layer is fading or rundown, you can absolutely refresh it with a new coat of paint, however, you need to follow the proper steps and use the right type of paint.
+Since cast iron bathtubs are so durable and long-lasting, you might find yourself in a situation where you’re inheriting or buying an old tub that could use some sprucing.
+If the external layer is fading or rundown, you can refresh it with a new coat of paint; however, you need to follow the proper steps and use the right type of paint.
 If you plan to do it yourself, this step-by-step guide from WikiHow is a great place to start.
 If these steps are too intimidating, you can always hire a professional painter to do the job.

 Can cast iron bathtubs be broken up?
 Yes, if you’re remodeling a bathroom and need to remove an unwanted cast iron bathtub, you can break into pieces.
 The best tool to use is a sledgehammer.

 Who can I hire to install a cast iron bathtub?
 When you buy a cast iron bathtub from HomeDepot, they offer professional installation as an additional service.
-However, if you buy a bathtub online or from a store that doesn’t offer an installation package, you’ll have to hire a local plumber to install it.
-The cost of installation will range from $1000 to $4,500 depending on where you live, the type of bathtub, and modifications you need.
+However, if you buy a bathtub online or from a store that doesn’t provide an installation package, you’ll have to hire a local plumber to install it.
+The cost of installation will range from $1000 to $4,500 depending on where you live, the type of bathtub, and the modifications you need.
 You can get quotes from plumbers in your area for free on HomeAdvisor.com.